-David Frost and Kris Adams left Perth Western Australia in July 2004 aboard Taipan, a 50 foot, GRP, sloop rigged, Kaufman designed yacht.
+David Frost and Kris Adams are sailing in pairs since 2011.
+They left Perth Western Australia in July 2004 aboard Taipan, a 50 foot, GRP, sloop-rigged, Kaufman-designed yacht.
 This is their story.

-You have been living aboard since 2001 and Cruising Internationally since 2006. how it all started your adventure?
+You have been living aboard since 2001.
+How it started your sailing in pair adventure?

 We both sailed prior to purchasing Taipan.
 David had a Sparkman and Stevens design S&S 39 which he purchased in the early 80’s as a hull and deck and then completed.
 Turkey Connection with David as navigator and skipper, competed successfully in many offshore races on the West Coast of Australia and into Asia.
 He also did the Sydney Hobart Race.
 The West Australian coast is a good training ground as it provides lots of difficult conditions.